NOTACAL logo

 Limitations

 TVM calculations assume constant interest rates and regular periodic payments.
 Real-world investments often have variable rates or irregular payments.
-The NPV calculation assumes intermediate cash flows can be reinvested at the discount rate.
+The NPV calculation assumes intermediate cash flows can be reinvested at the discount rate, which may not be achievable in practice.

 The calculator does not account for taxes, fees, inflation, or transaction costs unless you explicitly adjust your inputs.
 For comprehensive financial planning, consider these factors separately or consult a financial advisor.